HCL-TECH-SOFTWARE/voltscript-testing/docs/references/CoreFunctions.md

 ## TestSuiteReport

-This is the class for writing out an HTML file for a BaliUnit.
+This is the class for writing out an HTML file for a TestSuite.

 Language keywords used: